Edith Lewis: Early life

+Edith Labaree Lewis was born in Lincoln, Nebraska, on December 22, 1882, to Henry Euclid Lewis and Lillie Gould.
+She is a direct descendant of a Mayflower pilgrim, and her mother's and father's families had been moving west from New England since the decades after the Civil War.

-Lewis graduated from Smith College in 1902.
+Lewis graduated from Smith College in 1902 as an English major.
 Following her graduation, she relocated to her hometown, Lincoln, Nebraska, to teach for a year.
 While in Lincoln, she met Willa Cather for the first time at the home of the publisher of the Lincoln Courier, Sarah Harris.

 Career

-Although historically scholars have painted Lewis, in the context of Willa Cather's career, as a mere copy editor or secretary, recent research has indicated that Lewis had a rich editorial and professional career that had a significant impact upon Cather's creative process.
+Scholars have historically painted Lewis in the context of Willa Cather's career as a copy editor or secretary, but recent research has indicated that Lewis had a rich editorial and professional career that had a significant impact upon Cather's creative process.

-According to scholar Melissa Homestead, Lewis shaped Cather's prose alongside one another in a sort of "parallel silent activity in domestic space".
+According to scholar Melissa Homestead, Lewis shaped Cather's prose alongside one another in a sort of "parallel silent activity in domestic space."
 At times, their collective editing of a single copy of a work, including written comments, became "so intertwined they are nearly inseparable."

 Although Cather never dedicated her writing to Lewis, there is an apparent shared ownership between the two of them, informed by their domestic and emotional relationship to one another.
-Homestead additionally argues that it is time for scholars to "unlock the garret door in our scholarly imaginations to let in the woman with whom (rather than for whom) Cather wrote her fiction."
+Homestead argues that it is time for scholars to "unlock the garret door in our scholarly imaginations to let in the woman with whom (rather than for whom) Cather wrote her fiction."

+Lewis' influence may be seen in Cather's 1918 novel, My Antonia.
+According to Homestead, Lewis' position as assistant editor of Every Week magazine may have inspired Cather's themes because Every Week often published western genre fiction.

+The pair traveled together to the American Southwest, which Homestead argues had a great influence on Cather's novels, The Professor's House and Death Comes for the Archbishop.